 To maximize your options, your best bet is a soft bag that’s flexible enough to squeeze into a tiny storage compartment (wheels are a no-no).

 Linda Friedman of Custom Safaris likes The North Face medium-sized Base Camp Duffel.
-At $135, the Base Camp has internal pockets and can be carried traditionally or as a backpack.
+The Base Camp has internal pockets and can be carried traditionally or as a backpack.
 Nina Wennersten of Hippo Creek Safaris recommends the L.L.
-Bean medium-sized Adventure Duffel, what with its super-lightweight fabric weighing a mere 14 ounces and its equally light price of $49.95.
+Bean medium-sized Adventure Duffel, what with its super-lightweight fabric weighing a mere 14 ounces.

 Count on free laundry.